anrodon/nem-microwallet/README.md

 - Visualization of address and balance.
 - Visualization of outcoming, incoming and unconfirmed transactions.
 - Automatic refresh of balance and transactions.
+- Visualization of QR Address

 ### Feature roadmap
 As this is still an Alpha version of the wallet, lots of features need to be included to make this wallet as much complete as possible, so the next features planned to add are the following:
-- Add visualization of QR address
-- Add different wallet types
 - Add Multiwallet support
 - Add Multisignature accounts support
 - Add Mosaic transfer support